Blake Huffman

 Edward Blake Huffman known as Blake Huffman (29 April 1902 – 14 July 1985) was a Canadian farmer and politician.
-Huffman served as a Liberal party member of the House of Commons of Canada.
-Born in Blenheim, Ontario, he was a farmer by career.
+Huffman served as a member of the House of Commons of Canada representing the Liberal party.
+Born in Blenheim, Ontario, he pursued a career as a farmer.

 Huffman was first elected at the Kent riding in the 1949 general election.
-He was re-elected there for successive terms in 1953 and 1957, then defeated in the 1958 election by Harold Danforth of the Progressive Conservative party.
+He was re-elected there for successive terms in 1953 and 1957, then defeated in the 1958 election by Harold Danforth of the Progressive Conservative Party.